 They have managed to turn Google into one of the biggest companies on the face of the Earth that have the power to destroy (or flourish) any other company.

-As we celebrate the 21th birthday, I’m excited about the plans this company plans to execute in the future and milestones it aims to achieve.
+As we celebrate the 22nd birthday, I’m excited about the plans this company plans to execute in the future and the milestones it aims to achieve.